davenquinn/savage-svg/README.md

 [x] Move to a more recent version of JSDOM
 [x] Async support
-[ ] PhantomJS support for direct PDF rendering (this is proving problematic).
+[-] PhantomJS support for direct PDF rendering (this is proving problematic).
+[ ] Move headless browser to nightmare